openstack/manila/doc/source/devref/volume.rst

 Old Docs
 --------

-Cinder uses iSCSI to export storage volumes from multiple storage nodes.
+Manila uses iSCSI to export storage volumes from multiple storage nodes.
 These iSCSI exports are attached (using libvirt) directly to running instances.

-Cinder volumes are exported over the primary system VLAN (usually VLAN 1), and not over individual VLANs.
+Manila volumes are exported over the primary system VLAN (usually VLAN 1), and not over individual VLANs.

 The underlying volumes by default are LVM logical volumes, created on demand within a single large volume group.